AriaSalvatrice/AriaModules/README.md

 Lawyer's corner
 ---------------

-Strap on, here's the breakdown of the rules:
+Yeah, the rules are a bit complicated, but here goes the breakdown:

 ### Source code of invidivual modules